ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 We adopted a decision in the past to incorporate semantic versioning.
 This decision will still stand, however we are going to improve it.

+We also need to be able to maintain and edit the database content.
+At the current time, it is not possible to establish Database connection under the network regulations.
+This should also be considered when making the decision if a tool offers a solution to this problem.

 ## Previous Decision

 To address the context and requirements, the following approach is adopted: